Home

 How do rank vs marks trends affect the cutoff?

-Colleges may allot seats based on NEET marks or All India Rank (AIR), and trends vary annually.
-Higher marks lead to better ranks, but closing cutoffs may shift depending on overall performance and applicant distribution across categories and states.
+Cutoffs can be based on NEET marks or All India Rank (AIR).
+Higher marks generally lead to better ranks, but closing cutoffs may change every year depending on overall exam performance and the number of applicants.

 Do state counselling cutoffs differ from the All-India quota?

-Absolutely.
-The 15% All India Quota (AIQ) follows central cutoff benchmarks, while each state conducts its counselling for the remaining seats.
-Cutoff marks differ significantly by state quota, domicile rules, and seat availability.
+Yes, they can differ significantly.
+The 15% All India Quota (AIQ) follows national benchmarks, while each state conducts its own counselling for the remaining 85% seats, resulting in different cutoff scores.

 What is the difference between the qualifying cutoff and the admission cutoff for BAMS?